Easter Rising: Planning the Rising

-James Connolly—head of the Irish Citizen Army (ICA), a group of armed socialist trade union men and women—was unaware of the IRB's plans, and threatened to start a rebellion on his own if other parties failed to act.
-If they had done it alone, the IRB and the Volunteers would possibly have come to their aid; however, the IRB leaders met with Connolly in January 1916 and convinced him to join forces with them.
+Head of the Irish Citizen Army, James Connolly, was unaware of the IRB's plans, and threatened to start a rebellion on his own if other parties failed to act.
+The IRB leaders met with Connolly in Dolphin's Barn in January 1916 and convinced him to join forces with them.
 They agreed that they would launch a rising together at Easter and made Connolly the sixth member of the Military Council.
 Thomas MacDonagh would later become the seventh and final member.

-The death of the old Fenian leader Jeremiah O'Donovan Rossa in New York in August 1915 was an opportunity to mount a spectacular demonstration.
+The death of the old Fenian leader Jeremiah O'Donovan Rossa in New York City in August 1915 was an opportunity to mount a spectacular demonstration.
 His body was sent to Ireland for burial in Glasnevin Cemetery, with the Volunteers in charge of arrangements.
 Huge crowds lined the route and gathered at the graveside.
-Pearse made a dramatic funeral oration, a rallying call to republicans, which ended with the words "Ireland unfree shall never be at peace".
+Pearse (wearing the uniform of the Irish Volunteers) made a dramatic funeral oration, a rallying call to republicans, which ended with the words "Ireland unfree shall never be at peace".